sdsadsdd/WetVeg-2mm/README.md

 This repository provides the dataset files, official split files, and original polygon annotations for reproducible research in fine-grained riparian vegetation segmentation.

-> 【需补充】如果你后面决定改成 “GitHub 放说明和代码，Zenodo 放完整数据集”，这里可改成：
 > *This repository provides the benchmark code, official split files, metadata, and usage instructions.
-The full dataset is publicly available at Zenodo: [DOI].*
+The full dataset is publicly available at Zenodo: [10.5281/zenodo.19849119].*

 ---